firebase/flutterfire/packages/firebase_performance/firebase_performance/README.md

 ## Usage

 To use this plugin, first connect to Firebase by following the instructions for [Android](https://firebase.flutter.dev/docs/installation/android) / [iOS](https://firebase.flutter.dev/docs/installation/ios).
 Then add this plugin by following [these instructions](https://firebase.flutter.dev/docs/performance/overview).
-See the [`example`](example) folder for details.
+See the [`example`](example) folder for details on the API usage.

 You can confirm that Performance Monitoring results appear in the [Firebase Performance Monitoring console](https://firebase.corp.google.com/project/_/performance).
 Results should appear within a few minutes.

-## Define a Custom Trace
+### Define a Custom Trace

 A custom trace is a report of performance data associated with some of the code in your app.
 To learn more about custom traces, see the [Performance Monitoring overview](https://firebase.google.com/docs/perf-mon/custom-code-traces).